-Gaya Travel suggests that travellers spend at least two hours exploring the Stone Forest.
+We suggest that travellers spend at least two hours exploring the Stone Forest.
 We spent almost three hours here, which we still felt like it was not enough.
 Covering an area of 400 square kilometres, make sure you wear comfortable footwear when visiting the Stone Forest since it involves lots of walking and climbing steep and narrow stairs.

 After we were done admiring the Stone Forest, we then headed to Jiuxiang Scenic Region to visit the famous karst caves.
 Located in the Yilliang County, Jiuxiang Scenic Region offers amazing landscape consisting mountains, rivers, valley, caves and more that will leave travellers breathless.
 To begin our exploration in Jiuxiang Scenic Region, we were brought down to the lower part of the mountain by an elevator and the long walk started from the moment we stepped out of it.
 The sound of the waterfall seduced us to quickly enter the cave as we were excited to see what holds inside this mountain.

 We were fascinated by the limestone formation, rivers flowing in the caves, accentuated by lighting effects that left us in awe.
 Travellers should take all the time in the world and feast their eyes with the beautifully unique caves.
 Expect lots of walking and climbing stairs; however, travellers can also opt to be manually carried on sedan chairs to traverse the caves.